 Slow Farm takes its name from a way of life, a food movement, a permaculture principle, and a chicken.

 We first tried our hand at battery rescue when our daughter, Rain, was seven.
 Rain already fancied herself a bit of a chicken whisperer, and she relished the opportunity to re-home needy birds.
 We chose two.
 After spending their first two years environmentally deprived, these hens took "bird-brained" to a new level.
 They routinely wandered into the house.
 I suspected they couldn't see boundaries, couldn't tell the difference between indoors and outdoors.
 They also seemed uncertain of how to feed themselves in the free range.
-Rain diligently worked at teaching her new hens to scratch and peck, serving as a sort of featherless role model as she squatted down to demonstrate scratching or guide their claws across the soil.
+Rain diligently worked at teaching her new hens to scratch and peck, serving as a sort of featherless role model as she squatted down to demonstrate scratching and to guide their claws across the soil.

 One of the hens was particularly docile.
 She became the tamest of our many hens, the easiest to catch.
 Rain named her "Slow."
 Later we adopted Slow as our mascot for the slow and ongoing process of transitioning our one-hectare lifestyle block more and more into a small farm.